seanprawn/StudentConsoleApp/README.md

     -Feedback is provided to user on save success or failure

 Searching:
-    -php is_dir is used for folders, Binary search for data -SearchForId is performed when a user inputs a new id number (used in validation) -SearchForId is also used when editing or deleting a student (id canot be changed) -SearchForItem is used to search a specific term (Searhes through all folders and files)
+    -SearchForId is performed when a user inputs a new id number (used in validation) -SearchForStudent and rturns a student -is also used when editing or deleting a student (id canot be changed) -SearchAllStudents is used to search a specific student or returns all students(Searches through all folders and files) and prints to the user.

+Edit:
+    -Edit an existing student
+    -Displays current values on the screen and allows the user to keep it or change it

+Delete:
+    -Deletes a user based on the id provided
+    -Also deletes the folder the file was in (if it is empty) * Bonus points

+Student class
+    -Student object is parsed into json format and saved into the files in folders starting with first 2 digits of id

+View
+    -All print outs in human readable format
+    -Methods for reusable code to print out searches in Table format